-WALT identify and moderate our own feelings socially and emotionally.
+WALT identify and moderate their own feelings socially and emotionally.

 WALT think about the perspectives of others.

-WALT talk about the different factors that support our all health and wellbeing: - regular physical activity - healthy eating - toothbrushing - sensible amounts of 'screen time' - having a good sleep routine - being a safe pedestrian.
+WALT know and talk about the different factors that support their overall health and wellbeing: - regular physical activity - healthy eating - toothbrushing sensible amounts of 'screen time' - having a good sleep routine - being a safe pedestrian.

-SPRING TERM 2 Activites Where in the World?
+SPRING TERM 2 Activities Where in the World?
 Reception